TheMaverickProgrammer/Swoosh/README.md

 ```

 ### Pop
 Pushed activities are added to the stack immediately.
 However there are steps involved in the controller's update loop that do not make this safe to do for _pop_.
-Instead, the function `queuePop()` is supplied, signalling the controller to pop as soon as it can.
+Instead, the function `pop()` may return `false`, signalling the controller cannot pop.
+If `true`, the controller will wait until it is safe to unload your scene.

 ```
-controller.queuePop();
+controller.pop();
-controller.queuePop<segue<BlurFadeIn>>();
+controller.pop<segue<BlurFadeIn>>();
 ```

 ### Rewinding
 Rewinding is useful when you have an inactive Activity lingering in your stack from before and you wish to go back to that point.
-Rewinding the activity stack pops and ends all previous activities until it finds the first matching activity type. _queuePop_ is an intent to pop once where _queueRewind_ is an intent to pop _many times_.
+Rewinding the activity stack pops and ends all previous activities until it finds the first matching activity type. _pop_ is an intent to pop once where _rewind_ is an intent to pop _many times_.

 Example: jumping from the menu to the battle screen to a hiscore screen back to the menu.